-The 2013-2014 alternate assessment design for Florida is based on the Next Generation Sunshine State Standards with three levels of Access Points (Independent, Supported, and Participatory) providing students with a tiered entry into the assessment.
+The 2014-2015 alternate assessment core design for Florida is based on the Next Generation Sunshine State Standards (NGSSS).
+Each item set contains three levels of Access Points (Independent, Supported, and Participatory) providing students with a tiered entry into the assessment.
 This is critical as educators seek to provide access to the general education curriculum and foster higher expectations for the wide diversity of students with significant cognitive disabilities.